PScherling/WDS-and-MDT-Deployment-Toolkit/README.md

 ### **WDS Configuration**

 -   Creates a dedicated WDS service account
+> (Ensure that you change the "wds.usr" users password after completion or change it inside the script before you execute it!)
 -   Initializes WDS in standalone mode
 -   Configures PXE prompt behavior
 -   Sets DHCP/WDS port behavior